Welcome to Hopeful Panda. Thank you so much for being here.

 Food is a huge passion of mine.
 I love trying new foods, cooking, and experimenting with new recipes.

-In my spare time, you’ll find me cooking, organizing, doing something artsy, hanging out with my family, playing video games, appreciating nature, writing, or eating lol.
+In my spare time, you’ll find me cooking, organizing, doing something artsy, hanging out with my family, playing video/board/card games, appreciating nature, building with micro blocks, writing, or eating lol.

 And just for fun, here’s a collage of things that bring me joy.